tonialtendorf/ecommerce_website/README.md

   ## Description

-  The weekly challenge was to create an employee manager CLI prompt application.
-This application shows SQL tables with data about employees, salary, roles, departments, etc.
+  The weekly challenge was to complete starter code to complete an ecommerce website.

   ## Table of Contents (Optional)